January 31, 2007

 Many shark species grow only a few centimetres per year, reaching maturity at perhaps seven or eight years of age.
 Females are often pregnant for a year or more and typically have only a handful of pups.
-These pups are "ready to go" at birth, able to catch their own food and, if they can avoid predators, fend for themselves from day one.
+These pups are "ready to go" at birth, able to catch their own food and fend for themselves from day one.

-This strategy, while spectacularly successful for the past 400 million years, has come up against an even more "successful" species—humanity.
+This strategy, while spectacularly successful for the past 400 million years, has come up against an even more "successful" species—humans.
 A combination of modern fishing technologies, global markets, rapid airfreight and sheer greed have allowed us to decimate shark populations in the past few decades.
-A life history strategy that served the sharks well for hundreds of millions of years has now become the instrument of their own destruction.

 Ignoring shark biology has catastrophic consequences

 Take, for example, the case of the spiny dogfish (Squalus acanthias), a small shark that ranges across both the Atlantic and the Pacific.
 In the 1980s and early 1990s, the US fishing industry was encouraged to focus on this highly commercial species in order to allow time for over-fished populations of groundfish to recover.
 On the surface, this may have seemed a good idea, but it took no account of the life history of sharks in general and dogfish in particular.

 Atlantic dogfish are thought to live for at least 30-40 years while, in the Pacific, their lifespan is now thought to reach 70 years.
 The female dogfish does not mature until her mid "teens" to early twenties.
 After mating, she is pregnant for 18-24 months and gives birth to an average litter of 6 live pups, some of which will not survive to maturity.